rongkangw/tp/docs/UserGuide.md

 # EASync User Guide

 EASync is a desktop app designed to help student club managers stay organized with ease.
-Whether you are coordinating events, tracking member roles, or updating contact lists, EASync makes it easy to manage everything from one place.
+Whether you are coordinating events, tracking member roles, or updating contact lists, EASync makes it easy to manage everything from one club book.

 You do not need to be a programmer or technical expert.
 Using EASync is like sending a text: simple, fast, and intuitive.
 It’s designed to be visual and beginner-friendly, so you can focus on running your club, not figuring out complicated software or clicking through menus.